Wife Donates Kidney to Husband

 Jim has been diabetic since the age of 17.
 He suffered complications of the disease ever since — his condition was particularly difficult to manage because he experienced frequent and extreme swings in his blood sugar.
 When he was in his 40s, his neighbor (a young microbiologist MD at UMMC) recommended he look into pancreas transplantation.

-Jim met with Stephen Bartlett, MD, who performed his pancreas transplantation surgery in 1999.
-The transplanted pancreas restored Jim to full health, and he was no longer diabetic.
+Jim had pancreas transplantation surgery in 1999; the transplanted pancreas restored Jim to full health, and he was no longer diabetic.

 Although he was no longer diabetic, the effects of diabetes from previous years had damaged his kidneys.
 Twelve years after transplantation, Jim went into kidney failure.
 His wife, Susan, donated one of her kidneys to him.